|

 weapons; to train units and personnel of the maintenance of the Strategic Forces in all parts of the world;

+to perform such special missions as the Commanding General Army Air forces may direct."
 That mission makes no specific reference to nuclear weapons, which in any case SAC did not yet possess.

 In the wake of World War II, the U.S. underwent a major drawdown of military forces, and the few USAAF units

+involved in the dropping of the atomic bombs were not spared.
 SAC retained its organization and mission after the USAAF became the United States Air Force on 18 September

 1947.
 On 9 November 1948, SAC moved its headquarters to Offutt Air Force Base near Bellevue, Nebraska.
+On October

 19, 1948 Lt.
 General Curtis Emerson LeMay took over as commander of SAC, and set about a dramatic rebuilding